 For comparison, in Appendix Table 1, we report the percentage of firms announcing management guidance with respect to capital expenditure spending.
 We obtain capital expenditure guidance from the I/B/E/S guidance database and then match capital guidance firms to CRSP/Compustat using the I/B/E/S link file.
 Column 1 documents that 18.90% of firms provide capital expenditure investment guidance on average per year, compared to 16.69% of firms announcing acquisition plans over the same sample period.
 This suggests that even though acquisition plan information is not available from machine-readable academic databases, it is almost as prevalent as capital expenditure investment guidance.
 Acquisitions represent the largest corporate investments.
 Firms could announce acquisition plans as part of a corporate effort to inform the capital markets about their future investments.
 If this were the case, they would announce acquisition plans contemporaneously with capital expenditure guidance.
 However, it seems that acquisition plans provide a different type of information compared to capital expenditure guidance.
 While capital expenditure guidance is a numeric guidance as to a level of periodic capital expenditure spending, a firm's acquisition plan specifies the type of acquisitions it will attempt to make and the intensity of its commitment to doing so to pursue its corporate growth strategy.
 This critical difference may help understand why acquisition plans are announced at different times and in different institutional settings compared to capital expenditure guidance.
 When we calculate the percentage of cases where firms announce capital expenditure guidance within the [-2,+2] event window of acquisition plan announcements, we find that only 3.65% of the acquisition plan announcements overlap with capex guidance announcements (Column 2 of Appendix Table 1).
-We also note that the percentage of firms with capital expenditure guidance also follows an inverted ushape during our sample period, but the peak occurs in 2012 for capex guidance announcements in contrast to 2006 for acquisition plan announcements.
+We also note that the percentage of firms announcing capital expenditure guidance also follows an inverted u-shape during our sample period, but the peak occurs in 2012 for capex guidance announcements in contrast to 2006 for acquisition plan announcements.

 In Panel B of Table 1, we show the distribution of unique acquisition transactions obtained from Thomson Reuters SDC Platinum between 2004 to 2016.10 Following prior literature, we then eliminate corporate transactions categorized as minority stake purchases, acquisitions of remaining interest, spinoffs, recapitalizations, repurchases, exchange offers, privatizations, and divestitures.
-Acquirer and target firms are both required to be U.S. companies and transactions are required to involve a change of control, where acquirers own the majority of the target firm after the transaction (but not before).^{11, 12} When we merge the
+Acquirer and target firms are both required to be U.S. companies and transactions are required to involve a change of control, where acquirers own the majority of the target firm after the transaction (but not before). ^{11, 12} When we merge the acquisition sample with CRSP/Compustat, we are left with 12,777 unique acquisition transactions executed by 3,845 unique U.S. listed firms.